 This sourdough baguette is everything you want in the French classic–a crunchy crust, an open, airy crumb, and lots and lots of flavor.
 And it’s easier to make than you think!
 Eat it plain, slathered in butter, or serve it with your favorite soup.
 For best results, this recipe requires sourdough starter, kitchen scale, a baguette pan and 3 days.

 How to make Sourdough Baguettes!
-By now, many of you have you have perfected your No-Knead Sourdough Bread and I thought I’d share a recipe for Sourdough Baguettes that will introduce a couple of new terms and techniques to add to your growing repertoire.
-This recipe was created by my friend, Kris Osborne over at Baked- the blog.
+By now, many of you have perfected your Easy Sourdough Bread, and I thought I’d share a recipe for Sourdough Baguettes that will introduce a couple of new terms and techniques to add to your growing repertoire.
+This recipe was created by my friend, Kris Osborne, over at Baked- the blog.

-She’ll introduce you to the terms “levain” and “autolyse”, two things I intentionally left out of the No-Kneed Sourdough bread to keep it as simple as possible.
+She’ll introduce you to the terms “levain” and “autolyse”, two things I intentionally omitted from the Sourdough Bread recipe to keep it as simple as possible.
 But I know you are ready now!
-You’ll recognize the stretch and fold technique and will have by now, be able to do this with your eyes closed.
+You’ll recognize the stretch and fold technique and will have, by now, be able to do this with your eyes closed.
 I’m so excited for you to try this.
-Keep in mind this takes 3 days.
+Keep in mind this recipe takes 3 days.

 The levain should have many small bubbles across the top and throughout.

-After the 45 minute rest period, add the salt to the dough and squeeze and pinch the salt into the dough until evenly distributed.
+STEP THREE After the 45-minute rest period, add the salt to the dough and squeeze and pinch the salt into the dough until evenly distributed.
 Perform a set of stretch and folds (see notes), then cover and set aside for 30 minutes to rest.

 To perform a series of stretch and folds, imagine the dough in 4 quadrants.
 Grab the dough in the 12 o’clock position and pull it up and over toward yourself (toward the 6 o’clock position).
 Watch the video above.